HEX DEREF PRO

 The debug viewer tool extends fore mentioned functionality to the next level as it can grab the data behind the pointers and you will see the values that changes in the process memory.

 - The memory viewer includes both "DATA/STRUCTURES" and DISASSEMBLY mode.
 Change the mode on the fly between the two in the same instance

 - Change the alignment on the fly (8 Bytes, 4 Bytes, 2 Bytes and 1 Byte)

 - Tab support

-- Windows debugger that uses windows debug API's: DebugActiveProcess, DebugActiveProcessStop, WaitForDebugEvent and ContinueDebugEvent.
+- Windows debugger that uses windows debug API's to debug: DebugActiveProcess, DebugActiveProcessStop, WaitForDebugEvent and ContinueDebugEvent.